scalar-labs/helm-charts/docs/getting-started-scalardl-auditor.md

    $ docker exec -t cassandra-auditor cqlsh -e "show version" [cqlsh 5.0.1 | Cassandra 3.11.11 | CQL spec 3.4.4 | Native protocol v4]
    ```
-   It may take some time to start Cassandra in the container.
+   It may take a while to start Cassandra in the container.
 So, if this command returns an error, wait a moment and then re-run it.

 ## Step 3.
 Create key/certificate files for Auditor

-In this section, we will create key/certificate files for Auditor.

 * Note:
     * In this guide, we will use self-sign certificates for the test.
 However, it is strongly recommended that these certificates NOT be used in production.